Hakonechloa, Japanese Herb: planting, cultivation and care

 Why is my Hakonechloa stunted?

 Japanese herb is a Poaceae with slow growth.
-You need to be a little patient to see the plant reach a good size.
+You will need a little patience to see the plant reach a pleasing size.
 Growing conditions also have a significant impact.
-Check that your soil stays moist at all times because dry soil slows growth.
+Make sure your soil remains consistently moist, as dry soil slows growth.

 -